Luki and Siki on Ultra-Heavy style expedition

 Grøtådalsætra is an old farming/fishing place (with one cabin dated back to 18th centrury).

 After quick lunch (fried arctic char) we decided to explore the route to Kratland and drill some holes.
-Kratland is a system of smaller lakes under the mountain Kratlvola, with good population of arctic char, trout and perch.
+Kratlan* is a system of 7 smaller lakes under the mountain Kratlvola, with good population of arctic char, trout and perch.
 We skied 2,5 km to the first lake (Storsjøen) and fished little bit without a bite.
 At least we made a good track for skis.

 Tuesday